 Love them or loathe them, the summer holidays can be a stressful time for most parents.
-You either need a foolproof childcare plan or 1001 ideas to keep them entertained or more likely a bit of both.
+You either need a foolproof childcare plan or 1001 ideas to keep them entertained – or often a bit of both.

-Now I’m by no means a “Pinterest Mum” but after 4 years of raising a child with the attention span of a flea, I have got a few favourite fun children’s activities up my sleeve for keeping kids entertained, and not having to spend any money.
+Now I’m by no means a “Pinterest Mum” but after 4 years of raising a child with the attention span of a flea, I have got a few favourite fun children’s activities up my sleeve for keeping kids entertained, and not having to spend lots of money every day.

 One fun thing to do with kids is to collect sticks, stones, pine cones, bits of fluff, whatever your child thinks is valuable – if they’re like mine you’ll have handbags/pockets full of random bits and pieces they’ve found on the floor.
-Collecting treasure can be done on a walk through the woods, at the beach, at the park, pretty much anywhere and is guaranteed to keep kids amused for hours.
+Collecting treasure can be done on a walk through the woods, at the beach, at the park, pretty much anywhere outdoors and is guaranteed to keep kids amused for hours.

 Make a treasure chest

 Unfortunately, there’s bound to be plenty of rainy days during school holidays in the UK but we’ve found the library is great rainy day activity for an hour or so.
 I get to sit down while she pulls the books off someone else’s shelves, and even better she has to be fairly quiet as otherwise “the library lady will tell you off”.
 What’s not to like!
 Often your local library will also hold free activities for kids in the holidays as well such as story time or crafts.

-Another rainy day favourite is the local museum.
+Another rainy day favourite is visiting the local museum.
 I read recently that the average 4-year-old asks over 400 questions a day, it definitely seems more like 4000 in our house!
 Museums are great because they encourage questions about all sorts of educational things rather than the constant “why?” and it’s interesting for the grown-ups too.
 Plus most museums are free or only require a small donation.

-Perfect for those of us who don’t fancy handprints all over the sofa or up the walls.
+The perfect craft for kids of those of us who don’t fancy handprints all over the sofa or up the walls.
 Paper scattered on the grass, a few different colours of paint and a brush allows the kids to unleash their creativity while the grass ends up multi-coloured rather than your carpet – and you can sit down and

 Probably not my smartest idea but I bought a water pistol in the supermarket at the weekend.
 I suggested my child use it to water the plants or spray at the fence but obviously it was much more fun to squirt mummy.
-This turned into a bit of a water fight and I think I had as much fun as she did!
+This turned into a bit of a water fight and I think I had as much fun as she did.
 I will be going to buy a second water pistol this weekend, but I think it might have to be us vs. Daddy!
 I have a feeling this might be her new favourite thing to do in the garden in the summer.

 Make a scrapbook